smolquants/y2k-audit-2022/audit/insurance-pricing.md

 the minted option token on Uniswap vs ETH.
 The derivative vs ETH Uniswap pool is initialized with a suitable initial price by the first minters.

 A possible alternative to the Squeeth approach of piggybacking on Uniswap to make a market for the binary put would be a specialized Y2K AMM for the binary option.
-Risk vault depositors would collateralize and mint the derivative token, then subsequently provide liquidity vs ETH to the specialized AMM for buyers to then purchase insurance from the liquidity pool (eliminates the hedge vault).
+Risk vault depositors would collateralize and mint the derivative token for a given fixed size, then subsequently provide liquidity vs ETH to the specialized AMM for buyers to then purchase insurance from the liquidity pool (eliminates the hedge vault).
 The Y2k price curve should ultimately look similar in shape to the expected CDF (bound between 0 and 1 per unit of risk vault collateral), as this is what traders are trading.
 Pool initializers must also be able to set a suitable initial price at pool deployment.